paul-hammant/tbd/content/continuous-integration/index.md

 The new problem is how do you prevent that short-lived feature branch from sleepwalking into a long-lived feature branch with half a dozen developers keeping it from being 'complete' (somehow) and merged back.
-You can't with tools today, but it would be cool if you could have a ticking clock / count down on those branches at creation to enforce its 'temporary' intention.
+You can't with tools today, but it would be cool if you could have a ticking clock or count down on those branches at creation to enforce its 'temporary' intention.

 Refer to [Game Changers - Google Home Grown CI and Tooling](/game-changers/index.html#google-s-internal-devops-1998-onwards) for more